joanna-liana/streams-training/sync-result-mine/README.md

 Because you need to run it through a separate command, `npm run climem`.
 Example: `npm run one & npm run climem`.

-4) how much memory is being held by your process while it is parsing?
+4) How much memory is being held by your process while it is parsing?

+About 1300 MB (roughly the same as for `npm run one`).

-5) how much time does it take for `npm run two` to complete?
+5) How much time does it take for `npm run two` to complete?

+About 10 seconds (twice as much as for `npm run one`).